European shares slip; Wienerberger, Carlsberg drop after results

 "There's still a lot of uncertainty out there.
 No one wants to take the big positions needed to push the European market higher," said Andreas Clenow, chief investment officer at ACIES Asset Management.

 "European bank stocks need to pick up for the rest of the European market to push on higher again," said Clairinvest fund manager Ion-Marc Valahu.
-(Editing by Mark Heinrich)
+(Editing by Kevin Liffey)

 TORONTO, Jan 14 Privately held Canadian carrier Porter Airlines said flights had resumed after a system outage grounded its fleet earlier on Saturday.